-The Golden Retriever is valued for its ability to get along with children, other pets, including cats and livestock.
-It’s another hallmark of the breed and a big reason why they are often sought after by families as companions for the household.
+The Golden Retriever is valued for its ability to get along with children, and other pets, including cats and livestock.
+It’s another hallmark of the breed and a big reason why families often seek them as companions for the household.

 Not Incessest Barkers

-Rarely do Golden Retrievers just bark for the heck of it, and when they do bark, it’s not the annoying type of barking that is ongoing and continuous that is common in some other breeds.
+Rarely do Golden Retrievers just bark for the heck of it, and when they do bark, it’s not the annoying type of barking that is ongoing and continuous, which is common in some other breeds.

 Because the Golden Retriever is so intelligent and easy to train, an owner can control barking with consistent training.
 The key is to start early, and it’s not difficult to teach your Golden Retriever to bark on command or stop when told.